Gopura Vasalile: Production

 Malayalam director Priyadarshan was to have made his Tamil debut with the film Chinnamanikkuyile, which never saw a theatrical release.
 As a result, Gopura Vasalile became his Tamil debut.
 It is also the first appearance of Malayalam actor Mohanlal in a Tamil film.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
-The song "Thalattum Poongkaatru" is set in the raga Simhendramadhyamam.
+The song "Kadhal Kavithaigal" is set to the raga Mayamalavagowla, "Naadam Ezhundadadi" is set to Shree ranjani, and "Thalattum Poongkaatru" is set to Simhendramadhyamam.